nico14-d/Portfolio/Projects/SQL/MuseumDB/README.md

 ## Project Overview

-This project presents a mini relational database for museum management, developed as part of an internship project within a strict two-day deadline.
+This project presents a mini relational database for museum management.
 The primary goal was to design a conceptual, logical, and physical model and implement a fully functional PostgreSQL database that efficiently manages museum collections and exhibits.

 ## Key Features & Technologies: